connerlaursen/Week-1/README.md

-# first week!
+# All Activies during week 1
-All the activities during the first week.
+HTML, CSS, and probably JavaScript on day 3.